radicle-dev/radicle.xyz/_guides/user.md

 ### Initializing a private repository

 When a private repository is created in Radicle, it is only visible and accessible to explicitly authorized peers.
-Privacy is extended to all aspects of the repository, including its data, creation time, Repository ID (RID), COBs, and its set of collaborators.
+Privacy is extended to all aspects of the repository, including its data, creation time, Repository ID (RID), Collaborative Objects (COBs), and its set of collaborators.

 To maintain this privacy during data transfer, all connections between nodes, including those to seed nodes, are fully encrypted using an AEAD algorithm,